JiangBioLab/DLpTCR/README.md

 and prediction are deposited in this floder 'code'.
 1) The source code in folder 'fold' are used to select the appropriate features by five-fold cross validation.
 2) The source code in folder 'train' are used to construct and train the base classifiers.
-3) The source code (feature extraction.py) is used to implement feature extraction.
+3) The source code (XXX_Feature_Extraction.py) is used to implement feature extraction.
 4) The source code (DLpTCR.py) is used to predict the peptide-TCR interaction.

 How to Use
 ----------

+#### Running on GPU or CPU

+After you install DLpTCR,  TensorFlow will be installed along with DLpTCR.
+Refer to Keras documentation to configure TensorFlow to run on GPU/CPU.
+Note that, if you want to use GPU, you also need to install CUDA and cuDNN; refer to their websites for instructions.
+If you use "conda install tensorflow-gpu" to install TensorFlow.
+CPU is only suitable for predicting not training.

+### For general users who want to perform immunogenic peptide prediction by our provided model :
+cd to the DLpTCR/code folder which contains DLpTCR_server.py, Model_Predict_Feature_Extraction.py.
+    python
     >>> from Feature_Extraction import *
     >>> from DLpTCR_server import *
     >>> input_file_path = '../data/Example_file.xlsx'

 Please refer to document 'Example_file.xlsx' for the format of the input file.
 Column names are not allowed to change.

     >>> model_select = "AB"

 model:pTCRα    user_select = "A"
 model:pTCRβ    user_select = "B"
 model:pTCRαβ  user_select = "AB"

     >>> job_dir_name = 'test'
     >>> user_dir = './user/' + str(job_dir_name) + '/'